cortesa/weather/README.md

 yarn build
 ```

-This will generate an optimized version of the application in the `/dist` or `/build` folder.
+This will generate an optimized version of the application in the `/dist` folder.

 # Test specification
 ### Purpose